Zoran Govedarica

 Zoran Govedarica (Зоран Говедарица; born 14 April 1968) is a Serbian football manager and former player.
-He began his head coaching career in 2009 and has since had stints in Serbia and Montenegro.
+He began his head coaching career in 2010 and has since had stints in Serbia and Montenegro.
 He played as a defender for several clubs, being the most important Novi Sad and later Cement Beočin.

 Playing career

 Govedarica started his football career in Radnički Sutjeska in 1978, and was considered as one of the most promising players on the football fields of Serbia.
 He also played for Novi Sad, AIK Bačka Topola, Cement Beočin, ČSK Čelarevo.
 He ended his playing career in 2009. in Novi Sad.
 He is a record holder in the number of matches played in the federal competition rank.

 Personal life

 Govedarica has not been able to see with his right eye since birth, which prevented him from signing for the German Bundesliga club Mainz.
-He is the older brother of football player Dejan Govedarica, who was a member of the Yugoslavia national football team.
+He is the older brother of Dejan Govedarica, who was a member of the Yugoslavia national football team.